Corrective Services NSW

 Public transport

 The complex is accessible by public transport, the nearest railway station is Central and buses run regularly to and from the complex.
+You can get travel information from the Transport NSW Trip Planner website or by calling 13 15 00.

 Private transport

-The Long Bay Complex is situated on Anzac Parade about 3km south of Maroubra.
+The Long Bay Complex is situated on Anzac Parade about 3 km south of Maroubra.
 There is limited parking at the complex.

-Long Bay Hospital Areas 1 and 2
+Long Bay Hospital areas

 Hospital Area 1